Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/03-routing-ospf.md

 All devices were placed into Area 0 (backbone area).

-Each device was assigned a unique router ID for stability and troubleshooting.
+Each Layer 3 device was assigned a unique router ID, derived from its loopback interface, to provide stability and simplify troubleshooting.

 ---